 The server will also send a push card back to the client during a clone.
 This is how the client determines what project code to put in the new repository it is constructing.

 3.5 Clone Cards

 A clone card works like a pull card in that it is sent from client to server in order to tell the server that the client wants to pull content.
 The clone card comes in two formats.
 Older clients use the no-argument format and newer clients use the two-argument format.

-In response to a clone message, the server also sends the client a push message so that the client can discover the projectcode for this project.
+In response to an initial clone message, the server also sends the client a push message so that the client can discover the projectcode for this project.

 3.6 Igot Cards